joshhus/blockchain-sw-25/howto/console-ocp-manage.md

 ## Using the {{site.data.keyword.blockchainfull_notm}} APIs
 {: #console-icp-manage-apis}

 The {{site.data.keyword.blockchainfull_notm}} Platform exposes RESTful APIs that allow you to import, edit, and remove blockchain nodes from your console.
 You can also use APIs to manage the settings, logging, and notifications of your console.
-Use the instructions below to use the APIs provided by a console deployed on {{site.data.keyword.cloud_notm}} Private.

 ### Prerequisites
 {: #console-icp-manage-prereqs}